hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

     </style>
 ```

-2. Refresh your browser.
+:white_check_mark: Refresh your browser.
 [This](https://nieneb.github.io/css_example/) is how it should look like.

-3. Play around with the CSS and HTML.
+:white_check_mark: Play around with the CSS and HTML.
 Make yourself a nice page!
 On https://www.w3schools.com/css/ you can find a great overview of all the possibilities with CSS.

 > ***